 I plan to re-locate.
 How do I remove myself from the emergency notification system’s database?

 - Log into the Self-Registration Portal and find the “Opt Out By” field.
 You can then enter the date you no longer wish to receive system-generated alerts.
 If you want to stop communications immediately, delete your profile by logging in and clicking “Delete Your Account.”
-Please note that it may take one or more days for your account to be removed from the database used by Marin County’s Telephone Emergency Notification system.
+Please note that opt-out requests are processed monthly by Marin County’s Telephone Emergency Notification system.

 I don’t want to receive telephone emergency notifications on my cell or VoIP anymore.
 Can I cancel my registration?

 - Yes.
-Log into the Self-Registration Portal and delete your profile by clicking “Delete Your Account”.
+Log into the Self-Registration Portal and delete the delivery methods from your profile

 Is this the only emergency warning tool that Marin County uses?

 - Absolutely not!
-The Telephone Emergency Notification System (using landlines and your self-registered cell or VoIP numbers) is used in conjunction with other methods of distributing emergency warnings and alerts.
+The AlertMarin Emergency Notification System (using landlines and your self-registered cell or VoIP numbers) is used in conjunction with other methods of distributing emergency warnings and alerts.

 - No single tool will provide enough warning to all residents in all situations.
 Each emergency warning method has its limitations.
 It is always important to pay attention to officials and your surroundings by monitoring local radio, television and web.

 What can I do to get ready for an emergency situation?